fpdcc/cook_community_gardens/README.md

 http://geocoder.us/.

-thanks to @benbalter for the improved repo with geojson validation script
+thanks to [benbalter/dc-wifi-social](https://github.com/benbalter/dc-wifi-social) for the improved repo with geojson validation script